Belian categories: Pointed modules and sheaves

 is exact. \item If in the situation of (a), the sheaves $\CF$ and $\CH$ are flabby, then so is $\CG$. \item If $\CF$ is a flabby sheaf in $\Mod_0(X)$, then $H^i(X,\CF)=0$ for $i>0$. \end{enumerate} By Theorem \ref{thm1.6.11} we conlude cohomology can be computed using flabby resolutions. \end{theorem}

 \prf (a) is Lemma \ref{lem2.5.2}. (b) and (c) follow, after applying the ascent functor, from the corresponding result for sheaves of abelian groups \cite{Hartshorne}.
-For (d), embed $\CF$ in an object $I\in\CI$ and let $\CG$ be the quotient.
-Then the sequence

-is strong and exact.
-Since $\CF$ and $I$ are flabby, so is $\CG$.
-Since $\CF$ is flabby, the sequence
+Part (d) also follows after applying the ascent functor, since the ascent functor given maps flabby sheaves to flabby sheaves.